Enter your Zip Code to see if we serve your area:

 Retaining walls are designed to resist the lateral pressure of the soil, but they are still susceptible to tilting, cracking, and buckling.
 The easiest ways to tell if your retaining wall is damaged is to look for tilting at the top of the wall or separation between the retaining wall and the adjacent structure.
 These issues can be caused by poor construction, poor drainage around the wall, and expanding soils.
 All of these factors create additional pressure on the wall and cause it to deteriorate.
 When you see these problems, your retaining wall needs repair or it will eventually fail completely.

 We use two different methods to restore failing retaining walls: wall anchors and helical tiebacks.
 With both methods, support shafts are attached to the wall and installed in competent soils further away from the wall.
 This process stabilizes the wall to prevent additional movement and can also restore your wall to its original condition.
 Our experts will help you decide on the right product depending on the location of your wall and the makeup of the soils around it.

 If you're having problems with damaged foundation walls in your home, call the experts at Ayers Basement Systems today.
 We offer complete foundation repair services to ensure that your home is safe, stable, and maintains its value.

 If you have a foundation problem in your home, call us today at 1-844-262-2971 or contact us online to get started with a free estimate!
-We proudly provide foundation wall repair in Kalamazoo, Lansing, Grand Rapids, Traverse City, Battle Creek, Muskegon, Jackson, Mount Pleasant, Traverse City, Niles, Alpena and throughout the surrounding areas.
+We proudly provide foundation wall repair in Kalamazoo, Lansing, Grand Rapids, Battle Creek, Elkhart, Muskegon, South Bend, Jackson, Mount Pleasant, Traverse City and throughout the surrounding areas.